 A supernatural source for subject or content is not susceptible to rational discussion.
 The Marxian argument for socially useful work falls short.
 It denies the autonomy of the individual.

 For as long as I have thought about art I have been aware of the subjective apprehension of art and artworks (the feelings associated with experiencing art), something I have come to understand as a sensory experience of perception.
-This construction satisfactorily places aesthetics in the realm of human culture.
+This construction satisfactorily places aesthetics in the realm of human experience.
 I am still trying to understand the history of how people have thought about this sensory experience of perception.

 Where is it situated?
 Where does it originate?